3juholee/gwplusdmft/README.txt

+PREREQUISITES:
+	1. PyQuante library: you can install it from "http://pyquante.sourceforge.net/"
+	2. CTQMC (continuous-time quantum Monte Carlo) for DMFT calculation

+Comments:
 	Each folder contains different version of GW+DMFT execution file.
 		-> execution: types like "gwd*.py"
 	src: common libaries which is called by execution files in each GW+DMFT folder